 - Demoted to Extra: She's part of the main cast in the comics.
 In the show, she's a minor character.

 - Dude Magnet: The only guy at Dakota High who hasn't shown at least some interest in her is Richie.

 - Voiced by: Crystal Scales

 - Ascended Extra: In the comics she was a background character who briefly dates Virgil.
-In the show, she's his principal Love Interest.
+In the show, she replaces Frieda as his primary Love Interest.

 - Brainy Brunette: Even more so than Virgil.
-Prior to transferring to Dakota High, she was one of the top students at Vanmoor Institute for gifted students.
+Prior to transferring to Dakota High, she was one of the top students at Vanmoor Institute (a school for gifted children).

 - Damsel in Distress: Occasionally, most notably in the Superman: The Animated Series crossover episode.